VIARTIS

 DIAGNOSIS OF PARKINSON'S DISEASE

 Diagnosis is usually based on physical observation and questioning of the patients, but can sometimes involve scanning methods.
+The SPECT scan and the PET scan are the most accurate means of diagnosis.
 The following is a summary of the main means of diagnosing and assessing Parkinson's Disease :

 SYMPTOM QUESTIONNAIRES